josercruz01/hsoptions/README.md

 HsOptions is a Haskell library that supports command-line flag processing.

 It is equivalent to `getOpt()`, but for `Haskell`, and with a lot of neat extra features.
-Tipically, an application specifies what flags it is expecting from the user -- like `--user_id` or `-file <filepath>` -- somehow in the code, `HsOptions` provides a declarative way to define the flags in the code by using the `make` function.
+Typically, an application specifies what flags it is expecting from the user -- like `--user_id` or `-file <filepath>` -- somehow in the code, `HsOptions` provides a declarative way to define the flags in the code by using the `make` function.